Progress report for ENE20-162

 Based on evaluations from the Maryland training and webinars, Project Team and Advisors will prepare for a Maine multi-day workshop session attended by at least 30 participants and a New York multi-day training with 30 participants, 18 are agricultural service providers and 42 are farm mentors.

-The team will revisit the workshop evaluations, feedback from organizers, and post-survey results to inform planning for the Maine fall 2021 or winter 2022 event.
+The team will revisit the Maryland and Maine workshop evaluations, feedback from organizers, and post-survey results to inform planning for the New York fall 2022 or winter 2023 event.

 At least 25 mentors and 5 agricultural service providers will attend at least one regional conference session that highlights skills and resources featured in the mentor toolkit to improve communications and teaching/learning strategies.

-We will target a regional conference to present highlights from the mentor trainings moving forward.
-2020 was a chaotic year to try to figure out a conference partner given it was the first time many winter agricultural conferences are shifting to virtual/online formats.
+We will target regional conferences to present highlights from the mentor trainings moving forward.
+2020 and 2021 were challenging years to figure out appropriate conference partners given it was the first time many winter agricultural conferences are shifting to virtual/online formats and or with the Delta (and now Omicron) variant surges, conferences have shifted from in-person to continued virtual programming.
+Two conferences that were scheduled to attend by partners were canceled due to illness and/or lack of COVID precautions at the in-person venue.

 At least 5 agricultural service providers will support at least 75 mentors who will be reached through attendance at trainings and via invitations to continue to network and share resources and feedback regarding existing toolkit and other challenges and opportunities and best practices resources for mentors through regular (quarterly or monthly) state-level peer-to-peer mentor support groups.